1. Introduction

 The University would expect its investment portfolio to exclude investment – as far as is identifiable – in any company where more than 10% of its income is derived from any of the following activities:- gambling, tobacco, pornography, adult services, third world commodity extraction and child labour.

-The University – through the Finance Director - will also consider expressions of concern, where it is indicated that an investment is wholly contrary to the University’s objects.
-To be properly considered, the complaint has to be received from a representative body – e.g. trade union, student union – with clear evidence as to why it is being brought to the attention of the Finance Director.
-All amendments to the prohibited investments noted above will be notified to the fund managers in writing.
+The University – through the CFO - will also consider expressions of concern, where it is indicated that an investment is wholly contrary to the University’s objects.
+To be properly considered, the complaint must be received from a representative body – e.g., trade union, student union – with clear evidence as to why it is being brought to the attention of the CFO All amendments to the prohibited investments noted above will be notified to the fund managers in writing.

 5. Taxation